Walkthrough Context My Role Research Journey Map Principles Evolution Decisions Before & After Prototype Impact Reflections

 Short-Term Impact

-Cut review time by roughly half in pilot — streamlined workflows and auto-calculation replaced manual data entry
+Cut review time by roughly half in pilot, streamlined workflows and auto-calculation replaced manual data entry

-Eliminated Excel file management entirely — no more version control issues, broken formulas, or lost work
+Eliminated Excel file management entirely.
+No more version control issues, broken formulas, or lost work

-Faster underwriter onboarding — purpose-built tool replaced tribal knowledge needed to navigate a complex spreadsheet
+Faster underwriter onboarding—purpose-built tool replaced tribal knowledge needed to navigate a complex spreadsheet

 Long-Term Impact